Sicily Yacht Charter Itineraries

 Sicily’s east coast is rich with ancient ruins and important port cities.
 Begin your voyage in the hilltop city of Taormina, just 30 miles north of Catania.
-On land, tour the Antico Greek Amphitheater, and walk the many gardens.
+Tour the Antico Greek Amphitheater on land, and walk the many gardens.
 Also, leave time to enjoy gourmet seafood overlooking the Ionian Sea.
 On the water, don’t miss the Blue Grotto and Isola Bella nature preserve.

 Nearby, you can even hike or take an off-road vehicle to Mt.
 Etna National Park.
 Looking for something more relaxing?
 Instead, go wine tasting on Etna.
 Try the local Etna Rosso and Bianco wines at one of the volcano’s extraordinary vineyards.